linux-cultist/venv-selector.nvim/README.md

 - A picker plugin (Telescope is shown in picture)
 - `nvim-dap`, `nvim-dap-python`, `debugpy` — for debugger integration (optional)
 - `nvim-notify` — for nicer notifications (optional)
-- Nerd Font — for icons in certain pickers/statuslines
+- Nerd Font — for icons in certain pickers/statuslines (optional)

 <br>

-## 🛠️ Install (example: lazy.nvim)
+## 🛠️ Installation (example: lazy.nvim)

 Add this to your plugin specs (example):